jimboqu/Webpack_example/README.md

-# About
+# Webpack example

-Basic Rails set up for messing around with Webpack and various JS frameworks.
+Basic Rails set up for Webpack and various JS frameworks.
+This includes React.